 You can do this task at any time, no matter how old your child is now.
 That’s the beauty of it; doing it early will help ease your fears and encourage you that homeschooling high school really doesn’t have to be that hard.
 So you will look forward to it, instead of shuddering at the thought of it, lol.

 For now, just pick a few colleges that are in your geographic area.
-Maybe the closest state school and a private college or two.
-If your child is in middle school, and they have an idea about where they want to go, then be sure to use that one.
+Perhaps the closest state school and a couple of private colleges.
+If your child is in middle school and has an idea about where they want to go, then be sure to use that one.

-Then just look on the websites for “application requirements.”
+Then just look at the websites for “application requirements.”
 Sometimes it’s under the Admissions section; sometimes you have to download the catalog to find it.
 But it’s almost always there.

-Make note of how many credits are required for each core subject and what specific courses are listed, if any.
+Note the number of credits required for each core subject and the specific courses listed, if applicable.

 Don’t stop until you’ve checked three or four colleges, because you won’t be convinced until you see it happening again and again.

-Note: If you’d like step-by-step instructions for how to do this, plus a form to record your findings, my free resource called Quick College Confidence will help.
-You can grab it here: How to Know for SURE What Your Teen Needs to Get Into College.
+Note: If you’d like step-by-step instructions for how to do this, plus a form to record your findings, my FREE Navigating Success High School planning guide will help.
+Get it here.

 What will you see when you do this?
 You’ll see that most colleges don’t really require that much!
-I mean, unless your kid really IS wanting to go to an Ivy League school (and is capable of it).
+I mean, unless your kid really wants to attend an Ivy League school (and is capable of doing so).

 For the rest of us, the colleges out there are surprisingly undemanding when it comes to what the high school graduate must have accomplished.